 Where to find it: If you’re on Bali, you’ll see it damn near everywhere tourists go.
 Kopi luwak is packaged in ornate wood boxes or just in packets and sold at souvenir stands, in the Ubud Art Market and at regular grocery stores in Bali, which is where we found ours.

-Bali Coffee Luwak is the Most Unique Kopi you've ever tasted, or 100% of your money back!
+Bali Coffee Luwak is the Most Unique Kopi you’ve ever tasted

-We are very happy to be lead and show the attractions you visit so that will also show places that are still unique attractions such as Balinese dance, Balinese customs, Panorama Bali and deliver the By-by Bali's price is very cheap.
+We are very happy to be lead and show the attractions you visit so that will also show places that are still unique attractions such as Balinese dance, Balinese customs, Panorama Bali and Local Handicrafts with Bali’s price is very cheap.
 And you can design a tour or a tour that will visit.

 Don’t waste your time…